JCGoran/fitk/README.md

 This was considered for addition in the beginning, but was dropped for the following reasons:

-* lack of maintainability - codes are written in various programming languages, and since fitk was made in Python, there would either need to be many implementations in those languages with corresponding Python wrappers, or those codes would need to be ported to Python themselves.
+* lack of maintainability - scientific codes are written in various programming languages, and since fitk was made in Python, there would either need to be many implementations in those languages with corresponding Python wrappers, or those codes would need to be ported to Python themselves.
 Furthermore, codes evolve, and keeping fitk up-to-date with them would be a maintenance nightmare
 * performance issues - writing a naive numerical finite-difference interface for Python-compatible codes is straightforward, but it can be quite challenging to implement it so that it's stable and performant.
 For instance, sometimes it's much faster to code up an analytical derivative in the original code itself.
 Additionally, with the rise of [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation), many codes now implement the computation of exact derivatives, circumventing the need for the use of numerical methods altogether.

+Therefore, fitk is only in charge of the analysis part, i.e. the algebraic manipulation and plotting of already constructed Fisher information matrices.

 #### Why doesn't fitk validate the Fisher matrix automatically?

 This was added in the initial version, but was a bit of a hassle to use; the user had to disable the automatic validation first by calling the appropriate function, then do manipulations with the Fisher matrix, and finally re-enable the validation again.
 This was especially annoying since, without disabling the validation, the user couldn't set an element of the Fisher matrix using `<instance>[name1, name2] = value`, and would constantly throw errors if one forgot to disable it.
-The current "sane" way to do it is to just call the `is_valid()` method to make sure that the result you ended up with is indeed a Fisher matrix.
+The current "sane" way to do it is to just call the `is_valid()` method to make sure that the result you ended up with is indeed a valid Fisher matrix.

 #### Why are some methods (like `plot_1d`) in `FisherPlotter` and not in `FisherMatrix`?

-It was a design choice that I stuck to while writing the package.
+It was a design decision that I stuck with while writing the package.

 #### Why is there no support for Python 2?